 There is no way to avoid the effects of the coronavirus and Rio de Janeiro is no exception.
-The last couple of months the city came to a stop, and it is only the last couple of weeks that Rio is starting to recover a bit.
+The last half year the city came to a stop, but the last couple of months Rio is starting to recover.
 After a high peak, the numbers of corona infections have been going down steadily and Rio is out of the danger zone now.
-The numbers for Brazil as a country are still high, but it seems the worst has passed in Rio.
-For now.
-At least it means that lots of restrictions are lifted, so lets get you updated on that.
+The numbers for Brazil as a country are still high, and seems a second wave is about to start, But lots of restrictions are lifted, so lets get you updated on that.

 What is the current situation of the coronavirus in Rio de Janeiro?

 Coronavirus in Rio de Janeiro was the biggest outbreak in Brazil after São Paulo, which makes sense, since it is the second biggest travel hub of the country and just had thousands of tourists celebrating carnival.
 But as said before, the numbers are way down.
-Emergency hospitals are closed, or are closing in the next weeks.
+Emergency hospitals are closed and shops, beaches and attractions are open for visitors again.

 The total number of infected people in Brazil you can find here.
 However, it is more relevant to look at the total number of infected people in Rio, since most of the infected people in Brazil are located in São Paulo and Rio.
 How the cases are spread over Rio you can see here on this map of the city government.
 You are allowed to go around the city freely, but it is obligatory to use a face mask.
 Without this you will not be allowed to enter shops, and you can get a fine.